ArbitRandomUser/julia-repl-vi/README.md

 If a something exists in repl buffer it goes up and down history only showing line starting with that something.

-This needs the active repl to function.~ I havent figured out how auto-run things immediatly after the REPL starts.
+This needs the active repl to function.
+~I havent figured out how auto-run things immediatly after the REPL starts.
 For now i have a function `viminit() = include(path/to/start.jl)"` inside my startup.jl and run `viminit` when after julia startup.~

 silly me ...
-ReplMaker.jl has instructions on how to do this. append this to your vimrc
+ReplMaker.jl has instructions on how to do this. append this to your startup.jl
 ```
 viminit() = include("/path/to/start.jl")
 atreplinit() do repl